tung1404/webpack-hot-reload-client/README.md

-# Custom Hot Module Replacment Client Demo Repository
+# Custom Hot Module Replacement Client Demo Repository

 a custom hot module replacement client that use webpack-hot-middleware custom-events to fire up the reload events manualy